WidePiper/.github/profile/README.md

 You are free to use, modify, and distribute this software, provided that any modifications you make are also shared under the same license terms.

-For more information, see the [LICENSE](../gnu.pdf) file included in this repository, or read the full license text at [GNU GPL v3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+For more details, please refer to the full license file: [LICENSE](../LICENSE)